vegaprotocol/specs/specs/0031-ethereum-bridge-spec.md

 * ETH smart contract specific requirements:
   * A valid multisig bundle can be passed to the withdraw function to successfully withdraw ETH
   * An  invalid multisig bundle will be rejected from withdraw
+  * A withdrawal with a valid future timestamp is allowed to continue
+  * A withdrawal with a valid expired timestamp is rejected
+  * A withdrawal with an invalid timestamp is rejected
 * ERC20 smart contract specific requirements:
   * A valid multisig bundle can be passed to the withdraw function to successfully withdraw ETH
   * An invalid multisig bundle will be rejected from withdraw
+  * A withdrawal with a valid expired timestamp is rejected
+  * A withdrawal with an invalid timestamp is rejected

 ## Whitelist a token (by eth address)
 * A bridge smart contract for ERC20 is deployed to Ethereum Testnet (Ropsten)